 Often people don’t realise a chiropractor can help their headaches.
-If you delve down into the causes of headaches it becomes clear that chiropractic treatment can indeed help in almost all headache cases.
+If you delve down into the causes of headaches it becomes clear that chiropractic treatment can indeed help in many headache cases.

-Different types of headaches respond better than others, with migraines and cervicogenic headaches responding best.
+Different types of headaches respond better than others, with migraines and cervicogenic (originating from the neck) headaches responding best.

 Migraines are a category of severe headaches with multiple causes.
-The exact causes are unknown, although stress, blood supply to the brain, and chemical changes in the body are known to play a part.
-Chiropractic treatment may not cure migraines, but research papers have shown that chiropractors can help reduce the severity and frequency of migraine attacks.
+The exact causes and triggers are not fully known, although stress, blood supply to the brain, and chemical changes in the body are known to play a part.
+Chiropractic treatment may not cure migraines, but research indicates that chiropractors can help reduce the severity and frequency of migraine attacks.
 Chiropractic treatment of migraines has been shown to be as effective as the use of Amitriptyline, and with less reported side-effects.

-The reason for this is unclear; however, chiropractic treatment can affect the physical (and psychological) manifestations of stress.
+The reason for this is unclear; however, one reason may be that chiropractic treatment can affect the physical (and psychological) manifestations of stress.
 Treating the causative factors of a migraine (83% of people state stress as their top migraine cause) has a positive outcome on the frequency, duration and severity of episodes, improving quality of life enormously.
-It also known that a large proportion of migraines have complications in the neck, the treatment of which can relive symptoms.
+It is also known that a large proportion of people with migraines have complications in the neck, the treatment of which can relieve symptoms.